The ULTIMATE Fruit Salsa Guide + Infinite Variations

 Beautiful mango salsa with red peppers and fresh herbs

 Example #1: This spicy mango salsa is a go-to in our house during the summer.
 It has ripe mango, baby red bell peppers, grilled red onion, a dash of lime juice, a pinch of cayenne, and fresh mint.
-It tastes like a bowlfull of summer sunshine.
+It tastes like a bowl of summer sunshine.

 What is Fruit Salsa?

-I define fruit salsa as a salsa involving fruits other than tomatoes (although that's just me; you could certainly add tomaotes if you want).
-This could include tropical fruits like pineapple and mango, or non-tropical fruits like peaches and watermelon.
+I define fruit salsa as a salsa involving fruits other than tomatoes (although that's just me; you could certainly add tomatoes if you want).
+This could include tropical fruits like pineapple and mango or non-tropical fruits like peaches and watermelon.
 Just like tomato salsa, fruit salsa is generally composed of finely chopped fruit with aromatics such as onions, possibly some heat, possibly some citrus, and some fresh herbs like mint or cilantro.

 Ingredients in Fruit Salsa